deliveroo/deliveroo.engineering/_posts/2019-12-20-CloudFormation-To-Terraform.md

 When it comes to features, CF and TF are not equivalent.
 It is not possible to express what CF is able to deploy in TF.
 Which is why I aimed at this solution, translating line by line would be very tedious, so if that is your case i'd suggest rewriting the entire module in TF.
-However writting a translator would be complex but very useful, still would have to figure out how it would work when CF uses intrinsic functions (please contact me for ideas!) but i'd guess that'll be for future work.
+However writing a translator would be complex but very useful, still would have to figure out how it would work when CF uses intrinsic functions (please contact me for ideas!) but i'd guess that'll be for future work.
 I hope this quick workaround helped you out!